Kitchen Countertop Cost

 Transportation expenses add up to the price of slabs.
 Materials quarried within your country or region may cost less compared to those shipped from across the globe.

 Also, labor cost affects the price of every material.
 Thus, one can expect that the stone processed in China will be cheaper compared to the ones produced in Italy or Brazil considering the salary difference.

 c.
-The Slab Size Required for Your Countertop
+Slab Size

 Larger slab dimensions allow us to install countertops with fewer seams, but more wastage.